-Draft Recommendation regarding the Promotion of Mental Health and the Management of Persons with Mental Disorders by Prison Services and Probation Agencies
+Draft Recommendation regarding the Promotion of Mental Health and the Management of Persons with Mental Disorders by Prison and Probation Services

-Document prepared by Dirk van Zyl Smit (United Kingdom) and Ronald Gramigna (Switzerland) Scientific Experts
+Document prepared by

+Dirk van Zyl Smit (United Kingdom) and Ronald Gramigna (Switzerland)

+Scientific Experts

 Please note that at this stage Rules 1-19 are the part of the draft that requires close consideration.
 The preceding matter has been added to give early view of what the whole will look like.
 The footnotes will eventually form part of the Commentary.
 They have not been developed fully yet and are included only to clarify the preliminary thinking behind the Rules.
-Passages marked in yellow below are further questions for the PC-CP.